 Nora, our inspiring protagonist, shares her personal experiences navigating puberty while being on the autism spectrum.
 Her story offers valuable insights and encouragement for both parents and girls, making the journey through puberty a little less daunting.

-The book also includes an information section for parents and additional resources.
+The book also includes an information section for parents, a statement from a parent with 3 daughters on the autism spectrum, and additional resources.

 This is a visual guide to puberty, menstruation, and self-care for neurodiverse girls.
 We use captivating illustrations to effectively convey Nora's story, ensuring that everyone can understand this normal physiological process.

-“I have wanted to write this book for a long time, and I am thrilled to share it with you!”
+“I wanted to write this book for a very long time and I am so happy to share it with you!”

-In 2002, she founded her own private practice, the Center for Specialized Gynecology, which continues to thrive under Advocare.
+In 2002, she established her own private practice – the Center for Specialized Gynecology, which later became part of Advocare.
 Dr. Kaufman recently embarked on a new path.
-She has joined the Virtua Medical Group/Virtua Health, where she will see pediatric and adolescent gynecology (PAG) patients and teach pediatric and adolescent gynecology to Ob/Gyn resident physicians.
+She has joined the Virtua Medical Group, Virtua Health, where she continues her passion for teaching pediatric and adolescent gynecology to gynecology residents.

-Dr. Kaufman has also held the position of past president of the Obstetrical Society of Philadelphia and remains an active Council member.
-She has lectured extensively on both pediatric and adolescent gynecology as well as adult gynecology, mentored residents and medical students, and contributed to the North American Society for Pediatric and Adolescent Gynecology (NASPAG) as Treasurer, board member, and committee member.
-She feels blessed and honored to have cared for many wonderful girls, teens, adults, and multiple generations of families.
+Dr. Kaufman has also played a significant role in professional organizations.
+She is a past President of the Obstetrical Society of Philadelphia and remains an active Council member.
+A dedicated educator and speaker, she has lectured extensively on both pediatric/adolescent and adult gynecology, mentored countless residents and medical students, and contributed significantly to NASPAG (North American Society for Pediatric and Adolescent Gynecology), where she has served as Treasurer, Board Member, and Committee Member.

 Dr. Jessica Sophie Chang Horoschak attended Rowan University School of Osteopathic Medicine